slochower/smirnoff-host-guest-manuscript/manuscript.md

 GAFF v2.1 parameters were applied in an identical manner to the GAFF v1.7 parameters, using the `tleap` program distributed with AmberTools18 and substituting `leaprc.gaff` for `leaprc.gaff2` in the `tleap` input file.

 To apply SMIRNOFF99Frosst parameters, we followed a [multistep process](https://github.com/slochower/smirnoff-host-guest/blob/master/02-convert-APR-files.ipynb), beginning with the AMBER-format `.prmtop` and `.inpcrd` GAFF v1.7 files.
-The host and guest molecules were parameterized with version 0.0.3 of the Open Force Field Toolkit, which reads molecular coordinates and topologies and creates a serialized representation of the molecular system; version 1.0.5 of the SMIRNOFF99Frosst force field; specified in version 1.0 of the SMIRNOFF format.
+The host and guest molecules were parameterized with version 0.0.3 of the Open Force Field Toolkit which uses the OpenEye `OEChem` Toolkit version 2.0.2 [@15paDcyqf], which reads molecular coordinates and topologies and creates a serialized representation of the molecular system; version 1.0.5 of the SMIRNOFF99Frosst force field; specified in version 1.0 of the SMIRNOFF format.
 Once parameterized with SMIRNOFF99Frosst, the topology and coordinates for the host-guest complex were combined with the solvent and ions, which retained their TIP3P water parameters and Joung-Cheatham ion parameters, respectively.
 This was accomplished by the `ParmEd` program [@T7iFp9ei], which enables saving the OpenMM system created by the Open Force Field Toolkit in AMBER-format `.prmtop` and `.inpcrd` files.
 Ongoing updates to the Open Force Field Toolkit may result in changes to how this procedure is carried out in the future.